Public Relations (Postgraduate)

 Experienced professors help you develop writing skills, public relations strategies, research and planning abilities plus the capability to use social and traditional media.
 Employers want to hire people who can work on teams and many assignments allow you to practice your communication, teamwork and leadership skills.

 The program’s breadth ensures grads find jobs in PR agencies, corporations, associations, non-profit organizations and all levels of government.

-A public relations (PR) career offers many options.
+A PR career offers many options.
 When you hear the term public relations do you think of some of its most visible tactics?
 These include an interview with a chief executive officer (CEO) on The National; a news story about a non-profit raising funds or a celebrity appearing at a special event.
 These are only three examples of public relations.

 Corporations, non-profits, government agencies and many other companies, organizations and institutions across virtually every sector rely on smart PR strategies to engage with the public.
 With digital and social media, corporate social responsibility (CSR), reputation management and change management profoundly affecting the way organizations operate, new opportunities are emerging for capable and forward-thinking PR professionals.

 As a PR practitioner, your work is varied and fast-paced.
 It may include media relations, internal communications, community relations, government relations/public affairs, investor relations, crisis management, event planning, publicity, marketing communications, consulting and issues management.